cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 }

 message AuthInfo {
-    repeated SignerInfo signer_infos = 1;
+    // This list defines the signing modes for the required signers.
+The number
+    // and order of elements must match the required signers from TxBody's messages.
-    // The first signer is the primary signer and the one which pays the fee Fee fee = 2;
+    // The first element is the primary signer and the one which pays the fee. repeated SignerInfo signer_infos = 1;
+    // The fee can be calculated by looking into the body and the signer infos.
+    Fee fee = 2;
 }

 message SignerInfo {
-    // PublicKey key is optional for accounts that already exist in state PublicKey public_key = 1;
+    // The public key is optional for accounts that already exist in state.
+If unset, the
+    // verifier can use the required signer address for this position and lookup the public key.
+    PublicKey public_key = 1;
     // ModeInfo describes the signing mode of the signer and is a nested
     // structure to support nested multisig pubkey's